SkriptLang/skript-reflect/docs/code-conventions.md

 ## Avoid unnecessary uses of Java reflection

-Especially when copying Java code and translating it for skript-mirror, you may run into instances where you need to use reflection to access a private method, field, or constructor.
-In skript-mirror, private members are visible and accessible by default.
+Especially when copying Java code and translating it for skript-reflect, you may run into instances where you need to use reflection to access a private method, field, or constructor.
+In skript-reflect, private members are visible and accessible by default.

 {% hint style="danger" %}
 ```text